-4.9 MEDICAL SUPPLIES, MEDICAL APPLIANCES, PROSTHETIC AND ORTHOTIC DEVICES, DURABLE MEDICAL EQUIPMENT (DME) AND HEARING AIDS
+4.9 MEDICAL SUPPLIES, MEDICAL APPLIANCES, PROSTHETIC AND ORTHOTIC DEVICES AND DURABLE MEDICAL EQUIPMENT (DME)

-Benefits for medical supplies, medical appliances, prosthetic and orthotic devices, Durable Medical Equipment (DME) and hearing aids are provided as shown in the Benefit Summary when required for the standard treatment of illness of injury.
+Benefits for medical supplies, medical appliances, prosthetic and orthotic devices and Durable Medical Equipment (DME) are provided, as shown in the Benefit Summary when required for the standard treatment of illness or injury.
 We may authorize the purchase of an item if we determine the cost of purchasing an item would be less than the overall rental of the item.
 Services must be prescribed by a Qualified Practitioner.